sjzeil/CppUnitLite/README.md

 * Turn off the timing function when debugging.
-Obviously, if your unit tests fail automatically when you spend morethan 0.5 seconds (the default) or any other short time, this will interfere with using a debugger to set break points, step through code, etc.   You can turn off the timing by placing
+Obviously, if your unit tests fail automatically when you spend morethan 0.5 seconds (the default) or any other short time, this will interfere with using a debugger to set break points, step through code, etc.

+   In most instances, CPPUnitLite will automatically detect that you are running in a debugger and will turn off the timing feature.
+If for some reason this does not work, you can turn off the timing by placing

         #define DEFAULT_UNIT_TEST_TIME_LIMIT -1L